-- Lethal take of mammals by WS would be reported and monitored by WS and the IDNR to evaluate population trends and the magnitude of WS' take of mammals and ensure activities do not adversely affect mammal populations in the state. - The take of mammals under the alternatives would only occur when authorized by the IDNR, when applicable, and only at levels authorized. - Management actions would be directed toward localized populations or groups of target species and/or an individual of those species.
-Generalized population suppression across Illinois, or even across major portions of Illinois, would not be conducted with the exception of exotic and/or invasive species. - The use of non-lethal methods would be considered prior to the use of lethal methods when managing mammal damage.
+- Lethal removal of mammals by WS would be monitored and reported to the MDC to evaluate population trends and the magnitude of WS' lethal removal and ensure activities do not adversely affect mammal populations. - The lethal removal of mammals under the alternatives would only occur when authorized by the MDC, when applicable, and only at levels authorized. - Management actions would be directed toward localized populations or groups of target species and/or an individual of those species.
+Generalized population suppression across Missouri, or even across major portions of Missouri, would not be conducted with the exception of exotic and/or invasive species. - The use of non-lethal methods would be considered prior to the use of lethal methods when managing mammal damage.